1955 Quarter Value Checker: Errors List, ā€œDā€ & No Mint Mark Worth

 Market activity: 1955 Proof Quarter

-Ranked 125th among Washington quarters with a “Scarce” designation, these represent the sweet spot between regular proofs and the ultra-rare DCAM versions.
+Ranked 125th among Washington quarters with a “Scarce” designation, 1955 CAM quarters represent the sweet spot between regular proofs and the ultra-rare DCAM versions.
+The premium over a non-designated proof specimen is meaningful, and in the highest grades, the visual difference between a tired regular proof and a stunning CAM is immediately obvious even to a beginner.

 1955 CAM Quarter Price/Grade Chart